arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

   OPTIONS { indexHint: … , forceIndexHint: true }
 ```

+### `readOwnWrites`

+The `readOwnWrites` option allows `UPSERT` operations to process its inputs one
+by one.
+The default value is `true`.
+When enabled, the `UPSERT` operation can
+observe its own writes and can handle modifying the same target document multiple
+times in the same query.

+When the option is set to `false`, an `UPSERT` operation processes its inputs
+in batches.
+A batch has normally 1000 inputs, so it can lead to a faster execution.
+However, when using batches, the `UPSERT` operation cannot observe its own writes.
+The `readOwnWrites` option should be set to `false` only if it can
+be guaranteed that the input of the `UPSERT` leads to disjoint documents being
+inserted, updated, or replaced.

 ## Returning documents

 `UPSERT` statements can optionally return data.
 To do so, they need to be followed